 In any application, once the influent and effluent compositions are known (or defined), a membrane can be selected to meet practically any separation need.
 Purified or concentrated product recoveries often exceed 98%.
 Membrane systems are generally more automated and smaller footprint (50-70% less space) than other separation processes.
 Automation allows (1) less operator attention, and automated alarms when attention is required and (2) in-place testing to quickly confirm that the membrane is not breached.
 Membranes separations take less energy than phase separations and last much longer than conventional media filtration technologies so that the total cost of separation is reduced.
 Some membranes have a useful life expectancy over 10 years.

-Fouling is inevitable.
+Fouling limits membrane technology.
 What is required to combat membrane fouling?

 - Optimized process integration